 4 Key Steps to Develop a Sales Culture

-The accounting industry is changing, with a higher importance and greater sense of urgency being placed on selling consulting services.
+The accounting industry is changing, with higher importance and a greater sense of urgency being placed on selling consulting services.
 For some, these services are easy to sell.
 But for others, it’s a big unknown.
 How do they identify opportunities?
 How do they talk to a client or prospect about an engagement that takes a different shape for each client?
 How do you create a culture in which everyone is responsible for selling?
 Business developers and marketers who are trying to drive the sales efforts of practitioners should consider these four key steps to develop a strong sales culture.

 Changing your firm’s whole culture is a lofty goal.
 Make it easier on yourself by starting with those who show an interest, talent or passion for business development.
 You can test your process, incentive program, training, communications and effectiveness on them before rolling out to the whole firm.